 - I will treat people nicely online and never post or send rude messages or threats.

 - When I use websites and search engines, I will use sites for kids that my parents, teacher, or Librarian has told me about.
 When I use kids' chat rooms, I will only use chat rooms that my parents have checked out for me first.

 - I will not believe everything I read on the internet.
 When in doubt, I will check with a parent, teacher, or Librarian.

 - I will always check with an adult before opening emails or messages from strangers.

 - I will create passwords that are hard to guess, but easy for me to remember.
 I will never reveal my passwords to anyone other than my parents.

 - I will always use a nickname/username that doesn’t reveal anything about me.

 - When I want to arrange a meeting with someone I’ve met on the internet, I will tell my parents first and make sure one of them comes with me.

-For more information, visit: Canada Safety Council: Online Safety Rules for Kids.
+For more information, visit: Canada Safety Council: Online Safety Rules for Kids, opens a new window.

-For more resources for parents, visit Common Sense Media's Privacy and Safety blog.
+For more resources for parents, visit Common Sense Media's Privacy and Safety blog, opens a new window.